John-Oji/Bank-Loan-Report-Dashboard/README.md

 15. Mortgages accounted for the largest amount received at $238.47M, followed by rent at $201.82M.

-## Results
-Summary of Key Findings and Insights:
+## Summary of Key Findings and Insights:

 - Loan Performance: 86.2% of loans issued were classified as good loans, with a significant portion being fully paid or current.
 - Loan Distribution: The highest volume of loan applications and funded amounts was observed in the mid-year months, with a peak in December.